-Any security and health screening requirement for transferring passengers should take maximum advantage of "one-stop-security arrangements"-avoid duplicating checks done on departure.

-This relies on mutual recognition of screening measures at the originating airport and eliminates re-screening in the transfer process, thus removing a queuing point in the journey.
+Security and health screening for transferring passengers should take maximum advantage of "one stop-security arrangements".
+This relies on mutual recognition of screening measures at the originating airport and eliminates re-screening in the transfer process, thus eliminating a queuing point in the journey.
 Where this is not possible for all transfer traffic, consideration should be given to specific arrangements among trusted partners.